Last Updated on 14 June 2024 by Cycloscope

 Another reason, which for some might not be so important but it’s vital to us, is the ability to save the tracks you rode with a high degree of detailed data.
 While most apps will allow you to do that, again you’ll struggle with the life of your phone’s battery, since recording tracks is a consuming activity.
 Of course, routes can also be imported from external devices, PCs, phones, tablets, or fellow GPS computers.

 Fourth reason: even under the pouring rains of South East Asia, most cycling GPSs do not need any special protection, being tested to be completely immersed in water or at least for full water resistance.
-Let’s say the same can’t be told about smartphones, except or some heavy-duty models.
+Let’s say the same can’t be said about smartphones, except for some heavy-duty models.

 So, in summary, the strengths of GPS for bikes are: